falmuta96/mastermind/README.md

 - Input validation for guesses (must be 4 unique digits between 0 and 8).
 - Command-line interface with options for customization.

+## How it Works

+- The secret code is generated randomly (or can be set via `-c`).
+- Each guess is checked for valid format and uniqueness.
+- The game evaluates and prints feedback for each guess until the player wins or runs out of attempts.

 ## How to Play

 1. **Run the program:**